MolecularAI/maize/docs/docs/userguide.rst

 Running commands
 ^^^^^^^^^^^^^^^^
 There are two main ways of running commands: locally or using a resource manager (such as `SLURM <https://slurm.schedmd.com/overview.html>`_).
-Both can be used through :meth:`~maize.core.node.Node.run_command`: by default any command will simply be run locally (with optional validation) and return a :class:`subprocess.CompletedProcess` instance.
+Both can be used through :meth:`~maize.core.node.Node.run_command` and :meth:`~maize.core.node.Node.run_multi`: by default any command will simply be run locally (with optional validation) and return a :class:`subprocess.CompletedProcess` instance containing the returncode and any output generated on *standard output* or *standard error*.

+Software dependencies
+"""""""""""""""""""""
 A common issue is that many programs will require some environment preparation that is often heavily system dependent.
 To accomodate this, any node definitions should include a :attr:`~maize.core.node.Node.required_callables` definition listing the commands or software that is necessary to run, and / or a :attr:`~maize.core.node.Node.required_packages` attribute listing python packages required in the environment.
 They can then be specified in the `global config <#configuring-workflows>`_ using the ``modules``, ``scripts``, and ``commands`` parameters or using the corresponding pre-defined parameters (see `handling software <#handling-external-software>`_).
 For example, if the node ``MyNode`` requires an executable named ``executable``, it will first load any modules under the ``MyNode`` heading, followed by looking for an entry including ``executable`` in the ``commands`` and ``scripts`` sections.
 Any discovered matching commands will be place in the :attr:`~maize.core.node.Node.runnable` dictionary, which can be used with any command invocation:

 .. code-block:: python